boehmax/protocols/Molecular-Biology/Transformation-of-multiple-Plasmids.md

 ### Day 1
 - Transform first Plasmid into competent cells

-### Day 2
-- check for colonies
-- pick colonies at the end of the day and make overnight culture.
+- Pick colonies at the end of the day and make overnight culture.

 ### Day 3
-- make competent cells form overnight culture
+- Make competent cells form overnight culture
 - Transform next plasmid